electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 - Select a record to view the details of the reading.
 ![Reading record](https://imgur.com/d3N5N7F.png)

-### Step 13: Monitor Orchestration States transitions and Cases
+### Step 13: Monitor Orchestration State Transitions and Cases

-Let’s try out Orchestration States transitions and Cases.
+Also, you can see transitions between states which you defined in **IoT Explorer Orchestration** as well as registered **Cases**.

-1. Log into Salesforce, click **Setup** icon in the top right navigation menu and select **Setup**.
+- On Salesforce page, click **Setup** icon in the top right navigation menu and select **Setup**.
 ![Salesforce Navbar](https://imgur.com/AJFyqgk.png)
-2. Enter **Orchestrations** into the Quick Find box and then select **Feature Settings > IoT Explorer > Orchestrations**.
+- Enter **Orchestrations** into the Quick Find box and then select **Feature Settings > IoT Explorer > Orchestrations**.
 ![Orchestrations](https://imgur.com/8i2qDU9.png)
-3. Click on **Smart Fridge Orchestration**.
+- Click on **Smart Fridge Orchestration**.
 Then click on **TRAFFIC** tab.
-If your ElectricImp are in a fridge, you can see that your device is in **Default** normal state.
+- If your ElectricImp device is in a fridge, you can see that your device is in **Default** normal state.
 ![Default state](https://imgur.com/XQ0DyYd.png)
-4. Keep the fridge door open for over 30 seconds (or just place the imp to a lit room).
+- Keep the fridge door open for over 30 seconds (or just place the device to a lit room).
-5. On the **TRAFFIC** tab check that your device got into **Door Open** state.
+- On the **TRAFFIC** tab check that your device moved into **Door Open** state.
 ![Door Open state](https://imgur.com/h2Hdeg5.png)
-6. Move the imp to a warm dark place.
+- Move the imp to a warm dark place.
-6. On the **TRAFFIC** tab check that your device got into **Temperature Over Threshold** state.
+- On the **TRAFFIC** tab check that your device moved into **Temperature Over Threshold** state.
 ![Temperature state](https://imgur.com/z7uB2CD.png)
-7. Open Salesforce1 mobile app as described in the previous Step.
+- Run **Salesforce1** mobile app as described in the previous Step.
-8. Click the three white bars in the upper left to open the left navigation.
+- Click the three white bars in the upper left to open the navigation panel.
-9. Under the "Recent" section, click **Cases**.
+- Under the "Recent" section, click **Cases**.
 ![Cases menu](https://imgur.com/fGVaet7.png)
-10. You will see the registered Cases.
+- You will see the registered Cases.
 ![Cases](https://imgur.com/WDGJrUp.png)